How to join Meditation Club

 Why should I meditate?
 What are the specific benefits?

 Meditation has been intensely studied by research scientists in recent years.
 There are physical and psychological benefits to meditation that have been well documented.
 Dan Harris has famously quipped that meditation has made him “10% Happier” (and wrote a book with that title).
-Anecdotally, Jess has found that meditation practice calms her nervous system, inspires insights that help her live a more fulfilling life, improves patience and her ability to focus, and provides a way to resource herself with more energy and vitality.
+Anecdotally, I have found that meditation practice calms my nervous system, inspires insights that help me live a more fulfilling life, improves my patience and ability to focus, and provides a way to resource myself with more energy and vitality.